top of page

 ABOUT DR. HAMES-GARCÍA

 His past scholarship includes two single-authored books: Fugitive Thought: Prison Movements, Race, and the Meaning of Justice (University of Minnesota Press, 2004) and Identity Complex: Making the Case for Multiplicity (University of Minnesota Press, 2010).
-He also coedited Reclaiming Identity: Realist Theory and the Predicament of Postmodernism (University of California Press, 2000), Identity Politics Reconsidered (Palgrave, 2006), and Gay Latino Studies: A Critical Reader (Duke University Press, 2010) which won a Lambda Literary Award from the Lambda Literary Foundation in 2011.
+He has also coedited Reclaiming Identity: Realist Theory and the Predicament of Postmodernism (University of California Press, 2000), Identity Politics Reconsidered (Palgrave, 2006), and Gay Latino Studies: A Critical Reader (Duke University Press, 2010), which won the Lambda Literary Foundation’s award for Best LGBT Anthology in 2011.

-Professor Hames-García is a member of the University of Texas’s Critical Legal System Research Interest Group (CLS-RIG).
-He serves on the board of the Civil Liberties Defense Center (CLDC), occasionally advising them on strategies for settlements involving litigation against law enforcement.
-He has formerly served on the city of Eugene, Oregon’s civilian review board, which investigations into alleged misconduct and use of force by the Eugene Police Department, and on Eugene’s police commission, which advises the police chief on policy.
-He has formerly served on the boards of the Sponsors, Inc. (which assists men and women with reentry following incarceration) and of the Community Alliance of Lane County (CALC).
+Professor Hames-García serves as the interim director for the Latino Research Institute (LRI) at and is a member of the University of Texas’s Initiative for Law, Societies, and Justice.
+He also serves on the board of the Civil Liberties Defense Center (CLDC), occasionally advising them on strategies for settlements involving litigation against law enforcement.
+He was an expert witness testifying about solitary confinement conditions and best practices in a successful civil suit against Columbia County in Oregon.
+He has formerly served on the city of Eugene, Oregon’s civilian review board, which investigates alleged misconduct and use of force by the Eugene Police Department, and on Eugene’s police commission, which advises the police chief on policy.
+He has formerly served on the boards of Sponsors, Inc. (which assists men and women with reentry following incarceration), the Community Alliance of Lane County (CALC), and the National Association for Chicana and Chicano Studies (NACCS).

 bottom of page